AtanasD123/FinalProjectSubmission/README.md

 Similairly, the playerStats.csv uses the fb_big5_advanced_season_stats function and loops over all the past 10 seasons.

--More documentation is available inside the demo.Rmd file -The demo.Rmd file contains a "work in progress" section that will be used to find the cosine similarities between the best players found in the playerStats.csv
+- More documentation is available inside the demo.Rmd file
+- The demo.Rmd file contains a "work in progress" section that will be used to find the cosine similarities between the best players found in the playerStats.csv
 - This section is not part of the project submission or the app